Associate Professor Jennifer Frost

 Twentieth-century United States history; United States women's history, social movements, and popular culture; History of USA in the Sixties; History of Hollywood, politics, and celebrity culture.

-I currently am serving as Secretary of our Tertiary Education Union branch at The University of Auckland, an elected volunteer position.
+I am an active member of our Tertiary Education Union branch at The University of Auckland.

 Selected publications and creative works (Research Outputs)